 The position requires expertise to perform/manage procedures independently within the Physics department; makes recommendations to Chief of Medical Physicist and Director of Medical Physics in the form of decision options; provides divisional information as requested by Department, School, Hospital, or other external entities as requested and appropriate.

-- Clinical duties include the provision of service in all aspects of the current physics practice for the Johns Hopkins radiation oncology departments at our East Baltimore location.
+duties include the provision of service in all aspects of the current physics practice for the Johns Hopkins radiation oncology departments at Sibley Memorial Hospital and Suburban Hospital in the National Capital Region.
 These include conformal radiotherapy, IMRT, VMAT, IGRT based on kV CBCT and MV-CT, stereotactic radiosurgery/radiotherapy, motion management and brachytherapy.
-The medical physicist for this position will be responsible for the quality assurance of the MRI simulator and will play a key role in building an adaptive treatment planning service infrastructure in the department.
-The external beam equipment includes 4 medical accelerators (Elekta), one Tomotherapy unit, and one Cyberknife unit.
+The external beam equipment in the two departments includes 4 medical accelerators (Elekta) and one Tomotherapy unit.
 Philips Pinnacle is employed for planning treatment on the conventional accelerators.
-The imaging equipment includes two multi-slice CT scanners and an MRI simulator.
+The imaging equipment includes two multi-slice CT scanners.
 The candidate must have a proven track record of experience with external beam treatment techniques and practice expertise with advanced brachytherapy procedures.
-A strong background in magnetic resonance imaging is required.

 The successful candidate(s) for this position will be subject to a pre-employment background check.

 If you are interested in applying for employment with The Johns Hopkins University and require special assistance or accommodation during any part of the pre-employment process, please contact the HR Business Services Office at firstname.lastname@example.org.
 For TTY users, call via Maryland Relay or dial 711.